 'I overwhelmingly feel it is my job to get on and deliver', ...

-The long-awaited report attacked “a serious failure” to abide by the “standards expected of the entire British population” during the Covid pandemic.
+It comes after the long-awaited Gray report arrived on Wednesday, criticising “a serious failure” to abide by the “standards expected of the entire British population” during the Covid pandemic.

-It stated that “too little thought” was given “the risks they presented to public health and how they might appear to the public” and that “there were failures of leadership and judgment by different parts of No 10 and the Cabinet Office at different times.”
+It said “too little thought” was given “the risks they presented to public health and how they might appear to the public” and that “there were failures of leadership and judgment by different parts of No 10 and the Cabinet Office at different times.”